-To put it simple: the process of categorization of PPI, being processed and analyzed, should be more and more based on moral reasoning when it comes to decisions affecting the design of smart technologies, considering the impact those decisions play on people’s “privacies of life.”
+To put it simple: the process of categorization of PII, being processed and analyzed, should be more and more based on moral reasoning when it comes to decisions affecting the design of smart technologies, considering the impact those decisions play on people’s “privacies of life.”

 But one might argue that the attention to ethical aspects in the design of IoT devices is biased toward a person's own values and guidance.

 At the end, what is perceived risky by an enterprise is context dependent, as well as fundamentally tied up with the values rooted in it.